by: Linda Robison / Facial Fitness Specialist

-Before you buy, I just want to share are a few things that really matter when choosing an eyeliner for mature skin:
+The right eyeliner should glide on easily, stay put, and flatter without emphasizing wrinkles.
+Before you buy, here are a few things that really matter for mature skin:

 Still not sure what type of eyeliner to pick?
 This eyeliner guide for older women walks you through how to choose the right one for you!